MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Freight reconciliation is the process of comparing and reconciling freight bills (estimated charges) with carrier invoices (actual charges).
 You can [manually manage the process](/dynamics365/supply-chain/transportation/tasks/set-up-automatic-freight-reconciliation) in the **Transportation management** module in Dynamics 365 Supply Chain Management.
 Alternatively, you can set up integration with a service to automatically manage freight reconciliation.

+### Frontline worker

+The term *frontline worker* refers to employees who directly interact with customers, clients, or business users in various industries or sectors.
+Frontline workers are often at the forefront of delivering products, services, or support to customers, and they play a vital role in representing the organization and maintaining customer satisfaction.

 ### Funding source

 A funding source is the entity that [funds work on a project contract](/dynamics365/project-operations/prod-pma/project-contracts#funding-for-project-contracts).
 This entity can be an internal organization or an external invoice account (customer or grant).

+### Funds

+A self-balancing set of financial books that is used to control and monitor the planned use of resources, often in compliance with legal and administrative requirements.

 ## G